TheAsouka/cryptomon_CLI/README.md

 # cryptomon_CLI
-A python3 tool to quickly monitor coinmarketcap and your portfolio into a terminal.
+A python3 tool to quickly monitor coinmarketcap and your crypto portfolio into a terminal.

 # Usage
 You only have to have python3 on your computer and run the script.